 - Facilitating restorative dialogue between crime victims and offenders (generally juveniles)

-- Supporting and coordinating requests for service
+- Helping to coordinating requests for service

 - Organizing Advoz community outreach, events and trainings